 Welcome to the February issue of The Daily Scoop - good nutrition news delivered daily to your students!
-The Daily Scoop features Harvest of the Month, Cool Bean of the Month, and national health campaigns, such as American Heart Month.
+The Daily Scoop features Harvest of the Month, Cool Bean of the Month, and national health campaigns, such as Let's Move.
 Thanks for creating a leaner and greener world for our kids!